SagarRajput1/app/README.md

 ## How to run the Application

 ### Step 1.
-Export the source code in the Visuak Studio code
+Export the source code in the Visual Studio code
 ### Step 2.
 Install NPM in both reactnative & server and then give run command to both.
 For e.g. npm start for reactnative & npm run dev for the server.
 ### Step 3.
 Connect Mobile and Laptop with same network and then open the Expo Go application in your mobile and scan the QR code shown in reactnative terminal.
 ### Step 4.
 Now, application is ready to use for the end user.